 Ok, so I hope you insta-locked a carry at the start of the match.
 If you're in a duo lane, then the first thing you should do is start an all-out fight with whomever you find there.
 Do you have a support with you?
 It doesn't matter, whomever you're with should save you in any case.
 No need to bother with strategy, because that Soraka with you should have 98% CDR and 500mp5 at level 1.
 Never mind that that's literally impossible, just call her a shemale sparkle *******.
 If she's all like, "haven't you ever heard of mana or cooldowns?", just say, "noob report".

-Or maybe you have an Alistar with a Philosopher's Stone, Boots of Speed, and Heart of Gold on your team.
+Or maybe you have an Alistar with a Philosopher's Stone, Boots, and Heart of Gold on your team.
 Maybe he's been saving everyone's *** from Twitch all game with red wards and well-timed crowd control.
 Should you thank him? **** no. Wait for him to die, and then give him a verbal *****slap, \all chat being better than team chat.
 Say, "Alistair is 0/5/9, what a ****ty tank.
 Look at him, I have more health than he does and I'm Fizz".
 Or better yet, "lol we have no tank i have more health".
 Hey, you *earned* that Catalyst.
 Does support Alistar have any idea how hard it is to farm mid for a catalyst on a map that someone else thoroughly warded for him?
 Does he know how hard it is to rake in cash from free kills someone else set up for him?
 Of course not.
 So you might as well let him assume that it's really, really hard and that you're just that good, despite his best efforts to **** you over by being squishy early-mid game.

 Eventually, that Alistar will farm up three or four tank items, so you won't be able to ***** about him not being a tank anymore.
 Luckily, he'll probably finish the game 4/9/23, giving you four golden opportunities to give him hell for ksing you.
 It doesn't matter if they were in danger of getting away or if his only alternative was to sit around taking turret fire while waiting for you to maybe or maybe not get your cooldowns refreshed in time.
 That just means that if he really *does* get zero kills, then you'll be able to ***** at him for letting the enemy get away, instead.
 It's a win/win scenario.